liquibase/Secure_POC/README.md

 ## Database Connections
 Liquibase supports over [60 databases](https://www.liquibase.com/supported-databases), including data warehouses, relational, and NoSQL.

 A [liquibase.properties](https://docs.liquibase.com/concepts/connections/creating-config-properties.html) file can be used for basic testing.
-However, it is **strongly** recommended that [environment variables](https://docs.liquibase.com/concepts/connections/liquibase-environment-variables.html) or a [secrets manager extension](https://docs.liquibase.com/liquibase-pro/secrets-management/home.html) be used for any scenario beyond that.
+However, it is **STRONGLY** recommended that [environment variables](https://docs.liquibase.com/concepts/connections/liquibase-environment-variables.html) or a [secrets manager extension](https://docs.liquibase.com/liquibase-pro/secrets-management/home.html) be used for any scenario beyond that.

 In general, Liquibase needs three pieces of information to connect to a database.